 Anyone who has worked with clay soil knows it can be difficult to work with and just as difficult to achieve healthy plant growth.
 Finding a long term solution has been elusive.
 There are a number of popular amendments and practices to try and amend and improve the productivity of clay soil.

 Gypsum can help temporarily suspend the effects of salinity in the soil while adding calcium.
 The calcium can increase the soil pH so it is more alkaline.
-Clay soil usually alkaline meaning it has a high pH and we don’t want to make it worse by adding calcium.
-Red Georgia clay as it is commonly know is actually classified as “Ultisol” rather than clay and it will benefit from Gypsum since it is typically acidic and lacking in calcium.
-Gypsum will help improve the structure of the clay soil for a short time by binding the sodium to the sulfur but this is short lived, often only for a few months.
+Clay soil usually alkaline meaning it has a high pH.
+We certainly don’t want to make it worse by adding calcium.
+Red Georgia clay as it is commonly know is actually classified as “Ultisol” rather than clay.
+It will benefit from Gypsum since it is typically acidic and lacking in calcium.
+Gypsum will help improve the structure of the clay soil for a short time by binding the sodium to the sulfur.
+This is usually short lived, often only for a few months.

-Compost will help add organic matter and provide the material to build humus in the soil which will help hold water and nutrients.
+Compost will help add organic matter and provide the material to build humus in the soil.
+As a result it helps hold water and nutrients.
 However, without addressing salts and dispersion it may not help improve the physical structure of the clay.

 Sand may help increase the size of the soil particles but without addressing sodium and dispersion it can just add physical structure making it even more like concrete.